China’s airport facial recognition kiosks should make us fear for our privacy

 — Matthew Brennan (@mbrennanchina) March 24, 2019

-From first glance, the kiosk does seem really cool—its basically Face ID on steroids.
+From first glance, the kiosk does seem really cool—it’s basically Face ID on steroids.
 But it should also serve as a warning as to what governments and companies can do with our data if left unchecked.
 After all, if an airport kiosk can identify Brennan in seconds and show him his travel plans, the Chinese government can clearly use facial recognition tech to identify citizens wherever they go.
 Matter of fact, they are already doing this via their social credit system.

 The question is, as many commenters pointed out after Brennan’s tweet, do we want this kind of technology available in Western democracies?
 If so, how could it be kept in check and not abused by governments and other institutions?
 That’s something we don’t have an answer for yet–an answer we desperately need.